syncfusion-content/flutter-docs/Flutter/chart/getting-started.md

 # Getting Started

-This section explains you the steps required to populate the Chart with data, title, add data labels, legend and tooltips to the Chart.
-This section covers only the minimal features that you need to know to get started with the Chart.
+This section explains the steps required to populate the chart with data, title, data labels, legend, and tooltips.
+This section covers only the minimal features needed to know to get started with the chart.

-## Adding flutter charts to your app
+## Add Flutter Charts to an application

-Create a simple project, using the instructions given in [Getting Started with your first Flutter app](https://flutter.dev/docs/get-started/test-drive?tab=vscode#create-app).
+Create a simple project using the instructions given in the [Getting Started with your first Flutter app](https://flutter.dev/docs/get-started/test-drive?tab=vscode#create-app) documentation.

 **Add dependency**